PurpleTree HR logo

 • Plus 1 bonus week’s gross pay

-Statutory redundancy pay is exempt from income tax under current Revenue Commissioners guidelines.
-Use the MyWelfare.ie redundancy calculator or the Citizens Information redundancy payment guide to verify your figures before issuing any documentation.
+Statutory redundancy pay is exempt from income tax.
+Use the MyWelfare.ie redundancy calculator or the Citizens Information guide to verify your figures.

-The statutory lump sum is payable on the date of dismissal.
-Failure to pay on time can result in the employee bringing a claim to the WRC.
+The lump sum is payable on the date of dismissal.
+Late payment can result in a WRC claim.

 Step 8: Complete and Issue the RP50 Form